blackcontractor90/LSTMmodelgenerator/README.md

 - Save scaler mean/scale CSVs (recommended) so non-Python consumers can scale inputs identically.
 - Add a small sample dataset (data/sample.csv) and a smoke-test script to validate predictions.
 - Optionally add unit tests and a model validation step before exporting.

-License
-- Add a LICENSE file (MIT recommended if you want permissive reuse).

 Maintainer
 - @blackcontractor90